magento/devdocs/guides/v2.2/cloud/project/project-conf-files_services-mysql.md

 The valid permission levels are:

 -  `ro`: Only SELECT queries are allowed.
--  `rw`: SELECT queries and INSERT/UPDATE/DELETE queries are allowed.
+-  `rw`: SELECT queries and INSERT, UPDATE, and DELETE queries are allowed.
 -  `admin`: All queries are allowed, including DDL queries (CREATE TABLE, DROP TABLE, and so on).

 If no endpoints are defined, a single endpoint named `mysql` has `admin` access to the `main` database.
 For example: